3isenHeiM/PhotoB00th/arduino/README.md

 This is part of the Photob00th but might be used standalone.

-The Arduino interfaces will all the GPIOs (LED, buttons, etc...) and commmunicates via a Serial port with the Raspberry.
+The Arduino interfaces will all the GPIOs (LED, buttons, etc...) and communicates via a Serial port with the Raspberry.

-The Arduino is used to be able to dim the lisght of the big 4 LEDs.
+The Arduino is used to be able to dim the lights of the big 4 LEDs.
 The dim is done using PWM modulation.
 I could not find any resources online to execute this on the RaspBerry (with 12V LEDs).

 ## State machine
 cf main ReadMe.md